trite/trite.io-content/posts/2022/2022-02-05_numpy-static-type-checking.md

 ![blah](img/numpy-type-checking-partially-unknown.png)

 Here's that full error message in all its hideous glory (formatted somewhat):
-{% capture code_block_content %}
+{% highlight python linenos %}
-Type of "asarray" is partially unknown
+Type of "asblaharray" is partially unknown
     Type of "asarray" is "
         Overload [
             (